IntersectMBO/draft-constitution/2024-11-20/2024-11-20-draft-consitution-converted.md

 Part of the rewards mechanism

--The monetary expansion controls the amount of reserves that is used for rewards each
+* The monetary expansion controls the amount of reserves that is used for rewards each epoch

-epoch

-Governs the long-term sustainability of Cardano
+* Governs the long-term sustainability of Cardano
 * The reserves are gradually depleted until no rewards are supplied

 #### Guardrails